The 2017 call for STFC Leadership Fellows in Public Engagement is now open for applications. The call closes at 16:00 on 30 March 2017.

 For applications that are short-listed in stage one, written peer review comments will be sought; these peer reviewers are selected from those that the applicant has nominated, and those identified by the Public Engagement Team.
 Applicants will be given the opportunity to respond to the comments made by reviewers, through the PI Response process.

-Peer reviewers are required to comment on the stage two assessment criteria:
+Peer reviewers are required to comment on the written assessment criteria:

 |Experience||The research experience of the applicant and their track record in outreach and or communications work.|